densola/email-news/README.md

 ## Features

--   Scrapes data from Hacker News, Morning Brew, and TLDR Newsletters
+-   Scrapes data from Hacker News, TLDR, and Morning Brew.
--   Basic web interface for scraped data
+-   Web interface for all scraped data
--   Daily emails with scraped data
+-   Daily emails with Hacker News and TLDR content

 ## Running the program